How To Create Shortcuts On Linux Desktop

-Create a folder named ‘Ryan’ under your home directory for this tutorial.
-Suppose Ryan is a regular user and has basic computer knowledge on creating and saving documents only, you’d want to create a shortcut to his folder on your desktop for him to navigate easily.
+For this tutorial, create a folder named ‘Ryan’ under your home directory.
+Suppose Ryan is a regular user and has basic computer knowledge on creating and saving documents, you’d want to create a shortcut to his folder on your desktop for him to navigate easily.

-Open up your terminal emulator program, assuming Ryan’s situation, the below command would create a symbolic link to his folder on your desktop:
+Open up your terminal, assuming Ryan’s situation, the below command would create shortcut or a symbolic link to his folder on your desktop:

 ln -s ~/Ryan ~/Desktop